spring-io/dataflow.spring.io/content/documentation/pages/4-batch-developer-guides/2-batch/1-simple-task.md

 ## What's Next

-Congratulations you have just created and deployed a Spring Cloud Task application.
+Congratulations!
+You have created and deployed a Spring Cloud Task application.
+Now you can go on to the [next section](/documentation/master/batch-developer-guides/batch/spring-batch/) and create a Spring Batch Application.